Alessandro-Dodon/garch/README.md

 3. **Packages**:
    - All required libraries are listed in the notebooks with corresponding `pip install` commands.
-   - If any packages are missing, simply remove the `#` from the `pip install` lines and run the cell.
+   - If any packages are missing, simply remove the `#` from the `pip install` lines and run the cell to install them.

 ## Contacts

 For any clarifications, questions, or to report issues with the code, feel free to reach out via email at alessandro.dodon@usi.ch.
 You can also find my LinkedIn profile in my GitHub bio.